Improving generalization by mimicking the human visual diet: Sample images from the HVD Dataset

-Below we present additional images from the \textit{SemanticDG} benchmark.
+We present additional images from the HVD dataset.
 Each figure shows change in one scene parameter, while holding all others constant.
-Fig.~\ref{fig:material_shift} shows five different scenes from two training domains with a material shift.
-Similarly, in Fig.~\ref{fig:light_shift} we show images from two different light domains.
+In Fig.~\ref{fig:light_shift} we show images from two different light domains.
 Note that the first three rows in Fig~\ref{fig:light_shift} show different indoor lighting conditions controlled using indoor light color and intensity sampled from disjoint chunks of the HSV space.
 The last two rows show different outdoor lighting settings created by changing the environment maps.
-Similarly, Fig.~\ref{fig:viewpoint_shift} shows viewpoint shifted domains, and Fig.~\ref{fig:gemoetry_shift} shows the out-of-distribution (OOD) geometry domain created by deforming 3D meshes.
-As mentioned in the main paper, this domain was only used for testing---no models were trained on deformed geometry.
+Similarly, Fig.~\ref{fig:material_shift} shows five different scenes from two training domains with a material shift.
+Fig.~\ref{fig:viewpoint_shift} shows viewpoint shifted domains.